 I had to get a visa and wanted to combine this with cycling.
 The nearest Thai embassy is in Vientiane.
 It can be done.
 Let’s go.
 The route planning is a compromise between long distance and few meters of altitude.
-(Route available on request)
+Cycling from Chiang Mai to Vientiane (German)

 Day trips around Chiang Rai

 - Chiang Rai – Mae Sai

 - Chiang Rai – Phayao

 - Chiang Mai – Phrao

 Bike tour from Chiang Mai to Mae Sai